hannabui/hannabui-portfolio1/README.md

 Changed the button sizes and style

-Added a new button in each exercise "How-To" that would load in the alert window to show how to do the exercise.
+Added a new button "How-To" in each exercise that would tell the user how to do the exercise properly.